 Ducati’s rendering takes inspiration from the styling of Audi’s cars.
 It looks like the Diavel, and has an exposed cage with a passenger seat like the Ariel Atom.
-With its exposed suspension, riders could glide over the rough roads with ease.
-See the rendering here.
+With its exposed suspension, riders could glide over the rough roads with ease..

 For Kawasaki, the artist kept with the theme of classic Japanese design.
 The neon touches give it an air of the super-fast Ninja H2.
-The rendering looks like an urban dream, with some serious edgy styling.
-See the rendering here.
+The rendering looks like an urban dream, with some serious edgy styling. .

 Vespa might just have the most iconic styling for scooters on the market.
 If they were to break into the automobile industry, their cars would likely be just as distinctive.
 The rendering highlights smooth curves, somewhat like the VW Beetle, but packaged in an even smaller two-seater.
-The covered rear wheels keep the engine hidden.
-See the rendering here.
+The covered rear wheels keep the engine hidden. .

 An innovative take on style may just enable motorcycle manufacturers to increase their falling sales by branching into the automobile market .
 Consumer tastes are changing and preference for well-designed, efficiently-sized vehicles is growing.
 And this shift could just bring with it the unique opportunity for motorcycle manufacturers to enter the game in a bigger, cooler way.

 Do you think entering the automobile market is a smart move for motorcycle makers?
-Or will quality suffer if they spread themselves too thin?
+Will they be able to create this new market in the next 10 years?
 We’d love to hear your thoughts.